Ebilun

-Ebilun (Manchu:, Mölendroff: ebilun; 遏必隆 (Èbìlóng); died 1673) was a Manchu noble and warrior of the Niohuru clan, most famous for being one of the Four Regents assisting the young Kangxi Emperor from 1661 to 1667, during the early Qing dynasty (1644–1912).
+Ebilun (Manchu:, Möllendorff: ebilun; 遏必隆 (Èbìlóng); died 1673) was a Manchu noble and warrior of the Niohuru clan, most famous for being one of the Four Regents assisting the young Kangxi Emperor from 1661 to 1667, during the early Qing dynasty (1644–1912).
 A largely passive figure during the regency, Ebilun was disgraced following the ouster of the far more powerful regent Oboi and considered a political supporter of the latter.
 He was stripped of his positions by the emperor but later regained his noble rank.
 Many of his descendants became influential figures in the Qing imperial government.